Skip to content

 Water footprint

-The Water footprint is the sum of directly and indirectly consumed water - i.e. the actual water consumption - for example, a country, a company, a household or an individual consumer.
+The Water footprint is the sum of the water consumed directly and indirectly - i.e. the actual water consumption - for example, of a country, a company, a household or an individual consumer.

 Water shortage

-The concept of Water shortage means one Acute shortage of drinkable fresh water in certain regions of the world, which can be caused by high consumption, natural evaporation or pollution.
+The concept of Water shortage means one acute water shortage of drinkable fresh water in certain regions of the world, which may be due to high consumption, natural evaporation or pollution.

 Hydropower